SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 .. code-block:: bash

-   $ java -jar selenium-server-standalone-<version-number> -h
+   $ java -jar selenium-server-standalone-<version-number>.jar -h

 You'll see a list of all the options you can use with the server and a brief description of each.
 The provided descriptions will not always be enough, so we've